docker/docs/datacenter/ucp/2.1/guides/admin/backups-and-disaster-recovery.md

 to a healthy state, the system is considered to have lost quorum and can only be restored through the following disaster recovery procedure.

-It is important to note that this proceedure is not guaranteed to succeed with no loss of running services or configuration data.
+It is important to note that this procedure is not guaranteed to succeed with no loss of running services or configuration data.
 To properly protect against manager failures, the system should be configured for [high availability](configure/set-up-high-availability.md).